 Abstracts submitted by students, who are current WDA members, are eligible to participate in the WDA Student Presentation Award Competition.
 Students that are not WDA members are encouraged to join WDA prior to submitting an abstract to ensure they are eligible for the competition.
 Students, who are WDA members, and who would like to be considered for the WDA Student Presentation Award Competition must follow the abstract guidelines and criteria outlined here: https://www.wildlifedisease.org/wda/STUDENTS/StudentAwards.aspx

 enrolled in an undergraduate or graduate student programme at least half-time,

 be participating full-time in an internship or residency program which is approved for credit towards board certification or graduate degree.

 Abstracts which select YES to the following three questions in the abstract submission template will be scored by the SAwC.
 All other abstracts will be scored by the SC.

 Terms and Conditions

-	The SC, SAwC and ad-hoc committee of the B. salamandrivorans symposium will carefully check that the studies presented in the abstracts have been undertaken in accordance with international rules on animal experimentation and that an Institutional Ethics Committee approved the use of animals in case these have been essential in the study.
+The SC and SAwC will carefully check that the studies presented in the abstracts have been undertaken in accordance with international rules on animal experimentation and that an Institutional Ethics Committee approved the use of animals in case these have been essential in the study.

 It is the responsibility of the submitting author to ensure that all co-authors have approved the submission of the abstract in the submitted form.